 In these coordinates, we can write

 and

-where $X_1,X_2,X_3,A,B,C$ are functions depending on $x,y,z$.
+where $X_1,X_2,X_3,a,b,c$ are functions depending on $x,y,z$.
 The first Euler equation $\iota_Xd\alpha=-dB$ implies

 We claim that $d\alpha|_p\neq 0$.
 Assume the converse, that $d\alpha|_p=0$.
-Because $B$ is an integral of $X$, we have that $X$ vanishes at $p$ necessarily.
+Because $B$ is an integral of $X$, the vector field $X$ vanishes at $p$ necessarily.
 There are several ways to see this.
-Take coordinates $(x,y,z)$ around $p$ and denote by $X_1,X_2,X_3$ the components in each coordinates of $X$.
-Similarly, denote $B_1,B_2,B_3$ the derivatives of $B$ with respect to $x,y$ and $z$.
+In the coordinates $(x,y,z)$, denote by $B_1,B_2,B_3$ the derivatives of $B$ with respect to $x,y$ and $z$.
 The fact that $B$ is an integral of $X$ implies that $X_iB_i=0$.
 Deriving this equation and restricting to the critical point we get